We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

-The easiest and safest way to purchase Bitcoin is using an exchange and by following these steps:
+The easiest and safest way to purchase Bitcoin is by using an exchange and following these steps:

 - Compare and select a crypto exchange.
 Find and compare cryptocurrency exchanges that are available within the specific country and support the fiat currency that is to be converted into BTC.
-Each exchange will have different deposit options to fund an account with money.
-Other important considerations to find the right exchange are the deposit, trading and withdrawal fees, account and wallet security and customer support.

 At the time of writing, Binance is the most used exchange for trading Bitcoin against Tether (USDT) and USD Coin (USDC) with approximately 7.48% of all trading volume.
 Deep liquidity translates to lower spreads and the risk of slippage.
 Moreover, Binance has a maximum trading fee of 0.1% which reduces with higher trading volume and staking BNB.
 In short, Binance is one of the cheapest places to buy Bitcoin when all fees and spreads are considered.

-The platform is geared towards crypto enthusiasts, beginners and serious investors alike.
 Getting started with eToro is straightforward and can be funded using a bank transfer or wire transfer with as little as USD 10.
 This is also the minimum trade which means investors can purchase Bitcoin with a small amount of money.

 To buy Bitcoin safely and securely, it is important to select a reputable crypto exchange or platform that complies with local regulations and laws.
 Here are a few considerations to take on board before buying Bitcoin on an exchange:

 - Deposit options: The exchange should accept a preferred payment option to fund an account.
 The most common methods are bank transfers, wire transfers, PayPal, credit/debit cards or a cryptocurrency wallet.
-Each option will have varying payment fees, minimum and maximum limits and transfer speeds to be aware of.
+Each option will have varying payment fees, minimum and maximum limits, and transfer speeds to be aware of.

 - Secure wallet: Bitcoin purchases on a centralized exchange will be held by the platform until it is transferred to a personal wallet.
 To minimize the risk of fraudulent account access, the exchange should at a minimum include 2 Factor Authentication (2FA) for login and withdrawals and utilize a combination of hot and cold wallets.
 Some exchanges even provide insurance on stored Bitcoin.